Mica Burton

-Michaela Jean Burton (born July 8, 1994) is an American actress, cosplayer and host.
+Michaela Jean Burton is an American actress, cosplayer and host.
 She is known for her contributions in the gaming space, having hosted for Achievement Hunter, The Know, the Overwatch League and voicing a character in 100ft Robot Golf.

 Burton has been referred to as a "nerd renaissance woman" by The New York Times and has been noted as one of only a few professional black cosplayers by Essence.

 Career

 Acting

 In 2015, Burton portrayed the role of Jules in the film Lazer Team (2015).
 She also briefly appeared in The Eleven Little Roosters (2017).

 She voiced Vahni in 100ft Robot Golf (2016).
 Burton is known for her roles in actual play RPG web shows such as Wizards of the Coast's Destiny & Doom (2017) and Nights of Eveningstar (2020).
 Burton also guest starred in Critical Role's second campaign and in L.A. by Night.